Polish Cup (women's football)

 The Polish Women's Cup (Polish: Puchar Polski kobiet), officially known as Orlen Puchar Polski due to its sponsorship by Orlen, is the national women's football cup competition in Poland and was first held in the 1984–85 season.

-Czarni Sosnowiec are the current holders, having defeated Pogoń Szczecin after penalties in the 2025 final.
-They hold the record for the most wins with fourteen, and have won eight editions in a row from 1994–95 to 2001–02.
+GKS Katowice are the current holders, having defeated Czarni Sosnowiec in the 2026 final.
+Czarni hold the record for the most wins with fourteen, and have won eight editions in a row from 1994–95 to 2001–02.